simongui/octane/README.md

-# LIBCHANNELS Overview
+# Octane Overview
 libuv is a cross-platform  asynchronous I/O library that only uses a single event loop thread for TCP traffic.

-libchannels is a high performance library that extends libuv to scale and use all the available CPU cores on a system for TCP traffic by using multiple event loops across multiple threads.
+Octane is a high performance library that extends libuv to scale and use all the available CPU cores on a system for TCP traffic by using multiple event loops across multiple threads.

 # Optimizations
 - Prefers a thread count that matches physical CPU cores excluding hyper-threaded cores.